abhishek9sharma/nyctaxiserver/README.md

    b.
-In case there are isses with running above file you may *install/configure* a virtual environment as follows
+In case there are isses with running above file you may *install/configure* a virtual environment by running commands as follows

         -- Linux